 A defect is an error, flaw, mistake, or material failure in the Bonterra Software.
 If the User is experiencing an error in using or accessing the Bonterra Software, the User should contact Bonterra Support and provide a detailed description on the steps the User attempted that led the error.
-An Bonterra Support specialist will log in to the Client Portal with the User to diagnose and to determine if a defect exists.
+A Bonterra Support specialist will log in to the User Portal with the User to diagnose and to determine if a defect exists.

-entered into the Bonterra internal tracking system and the Client/User will be given a case number.
-If it is determined by Bonterra Support that a defect, as defined herein, exists, the Client/User will also be given a defect number which should be used in preceding contact with an Bonterra Support specialist.
+entered into the Bonterra internal tracking system and the User will be given a case number.
+If it is determined by Bonterra Support that a defect, as defined herein, exists, the User will also be given a defect number which should be used in preceding contact with an Bonterra Support specialist.
 The Bonterra Support specialist will assign a severity to the defect based on the table below.
 Resolution time is highly dependent on the severity.

 A Client is encouraged to provide feedback regarding the severity of the issue based on the priority for their organization to be resolved.
-Each time a User contacts Bonterra Support with a defect related issue, a new case number and a defect number will be provided to the User.
+Each time a User contacts Bonterra Support with a defect-related issue, a new case number and a defect number will be provided to the User.
 The User will receive communication from a Bonterra Support specialist on the status of the case and defect based on the criteria set below.

 Severity and Resolutions